Islamic State suicide bomber kills 27, wounds 227 in Kuwait mosque

 “National unity is a protective fence for the security of the nation,” Sheikh Sabah said.

-Prime Minister Sheikh Jaber al-Mubarak al-Sabah, who visited the wounded at the Emiri Hospital, also condemned the bombing as an attempt to jeopardize Kuwait’s national unity.
+Prime Minister Sheikh Jaber al-Mubarak al-Sabah, who visited the wounded at the Emiri Hospital, also condemned the bombing as an attempt to jeopardise Kuwait’s national unity.

 “This incident targets our internal front, our national unity,” Sheikh Jaber told Reuters outside the hospital.
 “But this is too difficult for them and we are much stronger than that.”

-Islamic State has recently twice targeted Shi‘ite mosques in neighboring Saudi Arabia and carried out attacks against members of the sect’s Zaydi branch in Yemen.
+Islamic State has recently twice targeted Shi‘ite mosques in neighbouring Saudi Arabia and carried out attacks against members of the sect’s Zaydi branch in Yemen.

 Kuwait recently approved legislation allowing for security cameras to be placed at public places.